WalkerDBC/Hangman-tutorial/00-Create-Game-Directory/01-Make-The-Game-Directory/README.md

 1. Create a game folder

 This is where we will hold the primary game files

-	- Make a folder called `Hangman-Game`
+a.
+Make a folder called `Hangman-Game`

 2. Make basic HTMl, CSS, and JS files

 Inside of this folder, place the following files

 a. `index.html`: this is the home page for the game
 b.  `main.css`: this is the file used to create the look of the page
 c. `main.js`: this is the file used for the game logic and behavior

 3. Add some simple code

 Now lets add just a little code so that we can see how everything is linking and working

 a.
 Create a very basic webpage: